 Peak Materials ultimately must gain approval from Summit County, as well as Colorado Mined Land Reclamation Board (MLRB).
 MLRB is a multi-interest citizen board which establishes the regulations, standards and policies that guide the Division of Reclamation, Mining and Safety (DRMS).
 The Board was created in 1976 by the Colorado General Assembly.
 Members are appointed by the Governor and confirmed by the legislature, serving terms of 4 years.
 If either the state or county deny the permit, it is game over for Peak.

-FIRST We believe that we can convince the MLRB to deny the permit.
-Our experts in the domains of water, wildlife, fishery, transportation, and reclamation judge Peak’s application to DRMS to be woefully inadequate and challengeable for a multitude of reasons.
-There will be a public hearing later this year or in early 2021, and we will be there to present evidence.
+We believe that we can convince the MLRB to deny the permit.
+LBRU has submitted its own request for Party status on behalf of our experts in the domains of water, wildlife, fishery, transportation, and reclamation.
+We and they judge Peak’s application to DRMS to be woefully inadequate and challengeable for a multitude of reasons.

 - Your water well water quantity and/or quality,